Welcome to One Seed Wonders

 Here he is in a sailboat shirt just before opening up his new pirate t-shirt ... but first showing his earring off, for posterity, in a clink at the click of a pic.

-Some of that Process
+Some of that Anchor-Making Process

 Claude at The Beadery, on Queen Street West, showed me how to twist pure silver wire, using a drill, so it looked like a little braided rope.
+I'd stopped into his shop before heading to a silversmithing class at Central Tech in Toronto.

-I tried this at home and know this impressed Gary.
-He told me Claude was using a Dewalt drill, the same kind he uses on all his pro jobs.
+He told me Claude was using a Dewalt drill, the same kind he uses on all his pro jobs!

 Whaaa...